RoboEagles4828/rift2024/docker/developer-isaac-ros/README.md

 # Docker for isaac ros

 This directory has the configuration for building the image used for isaac utilities that require l4t.
-It uses the isaac ros common container as a base and installs edna related software on top.
+It uses the isaac ros common container as a base and installs rift related software on top.

 # Build